RKrahl/archive-tools/README.rst

 + Given a list of files as input, list those files that are either not in the archive or where the file in the archive differs.

-All tasks providing information on an archive should take this information from the embedded metadata.
-Retrieving this metadata should not require reading through the compressed tar archive.
+All tasks providing information on an archive take this information from the embedded metadata.
+Retrieving this metadata does not require reading through the compressed tar archive.

 System requirements